LaifsV1/YUP/README.md

 # YUP Proof Checker
 ##### `version: 0.9.3.4` #####
-YUP is a tool performs automatic checking of simple program-correctness proofs of functional programs through inductive and equational reasoning.
+YUP is a tool that performs automatic checking of simple program-correctness proofs of functional programs through inductive and equational reasoning.

 The aim of the Proof Checker is to provide a simple proof assistant for the purpose of teaching.
 As such, it has the following design aspects: